vuepress/marketplace/README.md

 You are free to add your plugins and themes to the site, just open a new PR.

-- To add a plugin, you should edit `config/plugins/<catagory>.json` and add your plugin to the end of proper list.
+- To add a plugin, you should edit `config/plugins/<catagory>.json` and add your plugin to **the end of** proper list.
-- To add a theme, you should edit `config/themes/<catagory>.json` and add your plugin to the end of proper list.
+- To add a theme, you should edit `config/themes/<catagory>.json` and add your plugin to **the end of** proper list.

+If you believe you are building a powerful theme or plugin that can be list in multiple categories, you can add theme in multiple places.

 <details>
 <summary>These contents should be included in your PR body</summary>